Excellence in Mentoring Award Nomination

-The award recognizes faculty who have a passion for mentoring individuals in their professional training and life and are effective in assisting individuals toward meeting their goals.
+The effective mentor can serve many roles including advisor, teacher, advocate, supporter, sponsor, and collaborator.
 Such mentoring can occur in a wide variety of formal contexts (e.g., mentoring UROP students, senior honor thesis students, graduate advisor-advisee relationship, faculty mentoring, national mentoring programs) as well as the more informal mentoring relationships that occur in the laboratory, in the classroom, and community settings.
-Mentoring relationships are crucial for assisting individuals at all stages of professional life to realize their dreams and goals.
+Effective and excellent mentorship may be defined as:

 - Provide intellectual mentoring.
 Model a record of excellence in research and/or teaching skills and facilitate mentees’ understanding of the content and skills of their social science field.

 - Provide mentees with the resources to allow them to thrive and achieve their goals.

 - Facilitate an environment that promotes successful completion of students’ degree programs.